acforvs/dhc-robust-mapf/README.md

 **Multi-agent pathfinding in partially observable environments.
 Search-based vs. RL-based algorithms.**

 The main goal of this repository is to provide a DHC [1] model implementation alongside with some benchmarks and charts.
-We also aim to compare the performance of the DHC model with the basic M* algorithm.

 ## Requirements
 In order for `models.dhc.train` to be successfully run, you have to have a machine equipped with 1 GPU and several CPUs.